josemanuelep/python_from_scratch/README.md

 * leave a line at the end of a python file
 * Use scape characters
 * Python is the best language for manage datasets and IA
+* Leave one empty line at final on every file